 - Black Cumin Seed Oil – Delivers both thymoquinone and thymohydroquinone to provide remarkable inflammatory support that targets your immune system right in your brain to act as an immuno-modulator and help calm your body’s natural pain signals.
 In fact, a 2012 study of 40 women with severe joint pain found that taking the active ingredient in black cumin seed oil led to “significant improvement” in their condition plus a reduction in joint swelling and stiffness — especially in the morning.

 Together, these nutrients work to naturally support a healthy inflammatory response for relief from discomfort associated with joint problems, muscle aches and past injuries.
-You can find them formulated specifically for their pain-relieving properties in Peak Triple Relief™.

 Additional ways to overcome aches and pains naturally include: